BuddyForms/BuddyForms-Hierarchical-Posts/readme.txt

 == Description ==

-BuddyForms Extension for Hierarchical Custom Post Types
+This is the BuddyForms Extension for Hierarchical Custom Post Types.
+You need the BuddyForms plugin installed for the plugin to work. <a href="http://themekraft.com/store/wordpress-front-end-editor-and-form-builder-buddyforms/" target="_blank">Get BuddyForms now!</a>

 The Extension makes it possible to select forms as Hierarchical.
 Parent post = (Journal) and child post = (log)